abw/badger-database-js/manual/query_builder.md

 queries which you can then use to build multiple different queries that are variations of it.

+There are a number of limitations, most of which are intentional.
+The first and most prominent is that we currently only support select queries.
+The reasoning behind this is that insert, update and delete queries are destructive in that they write to the database.
+If you get something wrong because the SQL query is obscured by using a query builder then you're going to have a bad day.
+We don't want you to have a bad day, especially not on our account.

+As described in the [tables](manual/tables.html) documentation, there are already methods provided for inserting, updating and deleting records and they come with a safety net.
+You can mark table columns as `required` and/or `readonly` and the method calls will be sanity checked for you.
+An error will be thrown if you try to insert or update `readonly` columns, or insert records with missing `required` columns.

+If you need to perform an insert, update or delete query that is any more complicated than that (e.g. requiring a join to another table) then we highly recommend that you write it as an SQL query that you can test (on a sacrificial copy of your production database, of course) and then define as a [named query](manual/named_queries.html).

+Another limitation is that we don't support all the SQL elements that you could possibly want to put in a select query.
+Again, this is deliberate.
+We've tried to cover the things that you're likely to need most often, and provide an easy way to embed raw SQL for those times when you need something else.
+This library does not try to discourage you from using SQL when you need to.
+In fact, it positively encourages you to do so.

 Before we get into too much detail, let's look at some examples.

 ## Getting Started